2013 Ram 1500 Performance

 The base Tradesman trim of the 2013 Ram 1500 comes standard with a 4.7-liter V8 that puts out 310 horsepower and 330 pound-feet of torque.
 Available engines include the new 3.6-liter V6 that produces 305 horsepower and 269 pound-feet of torque or the 5.7-liter Hemi V8 with 395 horsepower and 407 pound-feet of torque.
-The V6 engine comes standard with the new eight-speed automatic transmission, while the V8s get a six-speed auto standard.
-The eight-speed auto is optional with the Hemi V8.
+The V6 engine comes standard with a new eight-speed automatic transmission, while the V8s get a six-speed automatic.
+The eight-speed automatic is optional with the Hemi V8.
 EPA fuel economy estimates range from 14/20 mpg city/highway with either V8 to a best-in-class 17/25 mpg with the V6.
 Four-wheel drive versions get slightly lower fuel economy.
-The EPA has not yet tested the 5.7-liter V8 with the eight-speed automatic transmission.

 - "Consumers looking for eight-cylinder power will want to lie, steal -- whatever it takes, really -- to get their hands on the burly 5.7-liter Hemi." -- Automobile Magazine

 - "The 3.6-liter V6 offers good power from a stop and has plenty of muscle for highway merging.
 The 8-speed automatic is very smooth, and steering wheel buttons allow for manual gear selection." -- Consumer Guide